afit/rimworld-save-migrator/README.md

 #### `B18` to `1.0 unstable`

-* The migration is still a placeholder.
+* The migration is still limited; users can help by raising any issues they see other than the caveats below.
+This may be something of a fool's errand as Tynan continues to update the `1.0 unstable` loader.
 * Steel outcrops etc. are turned into squirrel meat.
 * Workstations and other objects may be rotated 180.
 * Windmills, component stations are destroy (as they've grown bigger).